Robert-van-Engelen/Forth500/manual.md

     0 2 4 6 8 OK[0]

-Again, be warned that the loop terminates when the counter *equals* the final value, not exceeds it.
+Again, be warned that the loop terminates when the counter *equals* the final value, not exceeds it!
 Therefore, using the wrong loop `9 0 ?DO I .
-2 +LOOP` would never terminate.
+2 +LOOP` never terminates, because the counter is an even integer that wraps around (when the maximum positive integer value is reached) and the limit is the odd integer 9.

 A `BEGIN`-`WHILE`-`REPEAT` is a logically-controlled loop with which we can do the same as follows by pushing a `0` to use as a counter on top of the stack: